 Our team evaluates your experience when you need to get support for any SAP product.
 This primarily focuses on the SAP Support Portal and the SAP ONE Support Launchpad, though we do evaluate other applications from time to time.
 Please note we do not evaluate the SAP Community (formally, SAP Community Network).

 If you are interested in participating, please email your name, your S-User ID, your country, your time zone (if your country has multiple time zones) and general availability to firstname.lastname@example.org.

 No. Focus groups involve getting a number of people in a room to discuss and share their opinions.
 A usability study is a one-on-one online meeting with you and a researcher.
-Each customer (or participant, as we call them) has their own individual meeting time with the researcher.
+Each participant has their own individual meeting time with the researcher.

 No travel is required.
 Usability tests are run remotely.
 You can participate from your desk, during your normal work hours, using your own computer and telephone.

 We would love to work with any customer who is willing to participate, but unfortunately due to our team's location and time zones, we can only work with Europe, North America, Latin America, Australia, and the Far-East.
 We are not able to work with our customers in the Asian sub-continent, or the Middle East.
 We apologize for this.

 Most of our studies run for one hour, though occasionally we run 30 minute sessions too.
 The duration of your session would be discussed ahead of time.